Car Buying Strategies

 The CR-V features a power-operated liftgate that makes it so that you don't have to use your hands to open it.
 This is especially handy for individuals who struggle to physically open a heavy and awkward SUV trunk.
 It also makes loading and unloading items a breeze.

-Reasons Not to Buy a 2018 Honda CR-V – The Cons
+Reasons You May Not Like the 2018 Honda CR-V – The Cons

 1. The Infotainment System is Finicky